 - Catachan is a jungle where Everything Is Trying To Kill You.

 - Atilla is pretty much a planet-sized Mongol steppe, as is Chogris, the home of the White Scars.

 - Cadia is a nice, earth-like planet.
-Oh, and has the Eye of Terror for a neighbor, just a spit away which spews out Ax-Crazy Chaos warriors.
+Oh, and it has the Eye of Terror for a neighbor just a spit away which spews out Ax-Crazy Chaos warriors.
 That Cadia's militarization and Imperial Guard troops are a model for planets all around the Imperium is no coincidence.

 - The majority of Imperial Guard regiments actually come from Hive Worlds, due to population density and overpopulation, since the planets typically have around the hundreds of billions of inhabitants per city.
-Most often underhive gangs are simply rounded up, given a flak jacket and lasrifle, than dropped onto the front lines with no additional training.
+Most often underhive gangs are simply rounded up, given a flak jacket and lasrifle, than dropped onto the front lines with no additional combat training.
 In many cases, they don't need it.

 - This is the background of the Barbarian class in Diablo.
 Though they specifically reject technology and magic because they think it will make them weaker in the long run.